Covers of Britisj tabloid newspapers

 Dealing with tabloid journalists

 The hallmark of sensationalist tabloid reporting is generating fear and outrage, invariably in defence of deeply partisan, reactionary politics.
 Campaigners who use direct action and civil disobedience tactics are often seen as a target for this kind of “journalism”.
-In particular, reporters have turned up at meetings or attended online discussions looking for gossip and to write melodramatic stories.
+In particular, reporters have turned up at meetings or attended online discussions looking for gossip and to write melodramatic stories – and have subsequently handed incriminating material on groups and individuals over to the police.

 Tabloid reporters are little different, in terms of risk, to police or private security.
 They are very happy to take you to the pub and buy drinks to get people talking.
 However, for the most part they do not have the same training or resources.
 Usually they are looking for a quick story, which means their cover is more likely to fall apart, their grasp of your politics is poor and they are too eager to ask inappropriate questions or seek personal details.